securelayer7/not-a-vuln-list/README.md

 ### Suggesting expiration for JWT tokens:
 JWT tokens are designed to be stateless, with expiration managed as part of their structure.
 Asking for token revocation without understanding this design doesn’t make sense.

-### Reporting race conditions in non-critical updates:
+### Reporting race conditions in non-critical form updates:
 Race conditions in things like UI preferences or theme changes don’t impact security.
 These are usability bugs, not vulnerabilities.

 ### Flagging session timeout durations as too long: